MJ: Good morning, Michelle! We’ve both been so busy, it feels like we haven’t talked in weeks. Good thing it’s time for Off the Shelf!

 Anyways!
 What have you been reading this week?

-MELINDA: Well, I began my week with volume two of Demon Love Spell, the latest from Mayu Shinjo.
+MJ: Well, I began my week with volume two of Demon Love Spell, the latest from Mayu Shinjo.
 Though I haven’t always been a fan of her work, the first volume of this series charmed me pretty thoroughly, so I was definitely looking forward to digging in further.